griphiam/markphilpot_com/content/2015/anime_tears.md

 I kind of knew what was coming from a few episodes in -- as each supporting character "moved on" I knew what might be in store at the end.
 What I didn't know was how they were going to deliver that blow.

-Turns out, very effectively.

 They are all dead after all... how could the knowledge of how they got there significantly change things?
 Well, this show proves (and is topped by a show further down the list) that reasons do matter.

-I watched this show significantly after it aired, so bits and pieces had filtered in, so I don't think the end hit as hard as it might have.
+I watched this show significantly after it aired and bits and pieces had filtered in, so I don't think the end hit as hard as it might have.

 # Real Tears